WilliamBidle/williambidle.github.io/docs/_posts/2022-12-15-Fun-with-Autoencoders.md

 category: programming-projects
 author: William Bidle
 comments: true
-tags: artificial-intelligence machine-learning autoencoders python
+tags: artificial-intelligence machine-learning autoencoders python tensorflow data-visualization
 image: /assets/images/posts/Autoencoder.png

 ---

 Recently my girlfriend has been learning about autoencoders in a deep learning class she's taking for her master's degree and it's caught my interest.
 I decided to try my hand at creating some pretty basic autoencoder architectures, utilizing the Keras architechture from Tensorflow in Python.
-All of the code for the project and generated figures can be found in the <a href="https://github.com/WilliamBidle/Fun-with-Autoencoders/blob/master/Fun_with_Autoencoders.ipynb" target = "_blank">Fun_with_Autoencoders</a> Jupyter Notebook located on my Github.
+All of the code for the project and generated figures can be found in the <a href="https://github.com/WilliamBidle/Fun-with-Autoencoders" target = "_blank">Fun_with_Autoencoders</a> Jupyter Notebook located on my Github.

-# What is an Autoencoder?
+# **What is an Autoencoder?**

 An autoencoder is a type of neural network that is used in artificial intelligence to create efficient encodings of unlabeled data.
 The network hopes to learn as much as it can about the fundamental aspects of a given set of data by picking out some of the more important features or patterns that may exist.
 Therefore an autoencoder works to dimensionally reduce a set of data, similar to what is done in Principal Component Analysis (PCA).
 Among many things, these types of models excel at facial recognition, word detection, and as we shall see towards the end of this post, image reconstruction.

-# Imports

 We can begin by importing all of the necessary packages, such as Keras for the machine learning, NumPy for data manipulation, and Matplotlib for visualizations.